basho/basho_docs/content/riak/ts/1.3.0/installing/debian-ubuntu.md

 ### `ulimit`

-Debian and Ubuntu gives you a very small limit on open file handles.
+Debian and Ubuntu give you a very small limit on open file handles.
 Even with a backend that uses very few file handles, it's possible to run out.
 See [Open Files Limit][openfileslimit] for more information about changing the limit.